A passion for football and for new and exciting mobile technology.

 1. Edge Football Stats

 The most impressive feature is the match preview screen.
-This screen shows the stats for any upcoming game in the betting markets.
+This shows the stats for any upcoming game in a huge range of betting markets.
 The app includes separate tabs for recent results, predictions, league table, and the stats in each betting market.
-This screen allows the user to customise the stats to a period of their choice, by the last number of games or to specific time frames.
+This screen allows the user to customise the stats to a period of their choice, by the last number of games or specific time frames.
 This feature allows a level of analysis that is not available in other apps or websites.
 The user has the option to split the stats to show the home / away stats for extra insights.

 Edge Football Stats

 Although the information will be useful for all football fans, the app details the statistics in a way that mirrors the key betting markets.

 The analysis and trends are not limited to match previews; the league table can be customised for home and away form and for a set period of the user’s choice.
 Although the app covers seven UK leagues and 14 international leagues, an impressive feature is the league stats, which shows the league averages in several key categories.
 There are no leagues averages on any other app I have reviewed.

 Overall, this is the best football stats app on the market, one that sets a new bar for this genre of apps, and an essential one for all football fans to download.